 Suing Uber Explained by a Miami Car Accident Lawyer

 If your Uber accident occurred after 2016, then it is likely that the Transportation Network Statute applies to your claim.
 In 2017, the Florida legislature passed the Transportation Network Statute.
 This law significantly impairs your ability to bring Uber into Court.

 The 2017 Transportation Network Statute

 Companies that transport passengers on public roadways are generally considered “common carriers.”
 For example, buses and taxis are considered “common carriers.”
 Common carriers are held to the highest standard for safe operation.
 Uber qualifies as a common carrier.
-However, the Florida legislature passed a law called Transportation Network statute specifically addressing this issue.
-In the Transportation Network statute the legislature declared that Uber is not a common carrier under the laws of Florida.
+However, the Florida legislature passed a law called the Transportation Network statute specifically addressing this issue.
+In the Transportation Network statute, the legislature declared that Uber is not a common carrier under the laws of Florida.

 In addition, the Transportation Network Statute specifically states that Uber drivers are not Uber employees.
 Therefore, Uber is not vicariously responsible for the negligence of its drivers.
 This is important because if Uber itself did not contribute to the accident independent of its driver’s negligence, then it cannot be held responsible for the driver’s negligence.
 For exceptions, see below.

 Some of the benefits of the Transportation Network Statute are:

 - $1,000,000 Bodily Injury and UM coverage for all Uber drivers while picking up or transporting passengers